saeta/penguin/Sources/PenguinStructures/Documentation/Guides/Perf.md

 The following are some common performance pitfalls in our experience:

+ 0. **Building without optimizations**.
+The Swift language is designed to be easily optimizable.
+    Additionally, the Swift compiler operates in 2 modes: optimizing mode and fast-build mode.
+    Fast-build mode optimizes for quick iteration cycles, and as a result skips a significant number of optimizations.
+Code compiled without optimizations can easily be an order of magnitude slower than code built with optimizations.
+Additionally, Swift supports [a stable ABI](https://gankra.github.io/blah/swift-abi/) (on some platforms) including resilience
+    boundaries which support [library evolution](https://swift.org/blog/library-evolution/).
+While
+    this unlocks flexibility, it comes at the cost of performance.
+Fortunately, you can easily enable [cross module optimization](https://github.com/apple/swift/pull/28407) which allows for specialization across modules within a codebase.

+    - *Symptoms*: Shockingly slow execution, lots of extra copies, ARC traffic, and thunking showing up in profiles.

+    - *Medicine*: Turn on optimizations in the compiler by passing `-O -cross-module-optimization`.
+      In SwiftPM, build with `-c release -Xswiftc -cross-module-optimization` (e.g.:
+      `swift build -c release -Xswiftc -cross-module-optimization`).
+When using Bazel, build with `-c opt`.

+    > Note: [Swift Benchmark](https://github.com/google/swift-benchmark) will automatically detect
+    > if you've compiled without optimizations. :-)

  1. **Accidentally quadratic**: CoW-based data structures can make what should be a linear algorithm into an O(n^2) algorithm.